-East Parish United Methodist Church, 8 Lafayette Road, Salisbury, offers a worship service at 10 a.m. on Sunday, Nov.
-10, with a guest pastor, the Rev. Wesley Palmer.
+East Parish United Methodist Church, 8 Lafayette Road, Salisbury, offers a worship service at 10 a.m. on Sunday, Dec.
+1.

-Advent Bible study, “Three Gifts, One Christ,” begins Dec.
-1 and continues each Sunday through the Dec.
+Advent Bible study, “Three Gifts, One Christ,” begins as well Dec.
+1 and continues each Sunday through Dec.
 22.

 Each month, the church collects items for The Pettengill House food pantry and community members can participate.
 Lunch snacks, school supplies and socks are being collected this month.
 The program is open to community members who wish to participate.